Grapevine virus A: Stem-pitting

 Stem-pitting causes the outer layer of the stems of the grapevine to peel off so the inner, more vulnerable part of the stem is exposed to the atmosphere.
 Stem-pitting can also cause poor or slowed down growth and can decrease the yield of grapes by up to 50%.
 Stem-pitting gets its name from the presence of small pits visible on the inside of the stems once the bark peels off.

 Kober Stem Grooving

 Kober stem grooving is specific to grapevines, and no other plants can be infected with it.
 Kober stem grooving gets its name because the variety of grapevine that has visible effects of Kober stem grooving is the Kober 5BB (a variety of grapevine).
 Kober stem grooving causes grooves to form on the thin stems of the grapevine which can cause stunted growth and makes it easier for bugs to eat at the insides of the grapevine.
-The LN33 and Vitis rupestrisvarieties of grapes do not show symptoms of Kober stem grooving, but can still be infected with it.
+The LN33 and Vitis rupestris varieties of grapes do not show symptoms of Kober stem grooving, but can still be infected with it.
 However, these varieties will show signs of the other symptoms.

 Diagnosis

-If a grapevine is experiencing any of these symptoms, there are a few common methods grape farmers use to detect if Grapevine virus A is present in the RNA of the grapes.
+If a grapevine is experiencing any of these symptoms, there are a few common methods grape farmers use to detect if Grapevine virus A is present in grapes, described hereafter.